 Dynamics of quantum information

-Entanglement is the non-classical correlation that powers quantum computing, and a key ingredient for quantum technologies in general.
+Entanglement is a non-classical correlation that forms a key ingredient for quantum computing and quantum technologies in general.
 It is also a cornerstone in our understanding of quantum matter: the pattern of entanglement of a many-body state can serve as the definition of a phase (for example in topological order); out of equilibrium, the growth and propagation of entanglement is the key to fundamental questions about thermalization in isolated systems and the onset of quantum chaos.

 Recently I have been interested in the dynamics of quantum entanglement in many-body systems modeled by quantum circuits .
 These models are interesting for practical reasons, as the natural kinds of dynamics implemented on digital quantum simulators; but they are also interesting for fundamental reasons, as powerful “toy models” of quantum dynamics that capture the universal properties of locality and unitarity while dropping all the additional structure one may have in quantum dynamics (eigenspectra, energy conservation, symmetry, etc).
 These models are often quite tractable analytically, at least in a statistical sense, and have been instrumental in the derivation of many results on quantum chaos, growth of entanglement and operator spreading in many-body systems, among others.